catsop/python-sopnet/README.md

 * libboost-python-dev
 * libpython-dev

-The build process is managed by cmake of which you need at least version 2.8.8.
 Instructions are available for installing dependencies for [Scientific Linux 6.5](https://github.com/catsop/python-sopnet/wiki/Compiling-in-Scientific-Linux-6.5).
 Python-sopnet also compiles in MacOS X, but dependencies must be found through